 (c) Conducting a study to propose further refinements to best work practices.

-(5) The department will consult, as appropriate, with complainants with standing in the matter throughout the development, preparation, implementation, modification and evaluation of a Best Work Practices Agreement.
-The department will not require that complainants identify themselves to the source as part of the investigation and development of the Best Work Practices Agreement.
+(5) DEQ will consult, as appropriate, with complainants with standing in the matter throughout the development, preparation, implementation, modification and evaluation of a best work practices agreement.
+DEQ will not require that complainants identify themselves to the source as part of the investigation and development of the best work practices agreement.

 Stat.
 Auth.: ORS 468, ORS 468A.010 & ORS 468A.025 Stats.
 Implemented: ORS 468A.010 & ORS 468A.025 Hist.: DEQ 2-2001, f. & cert. ef.
 2-5-01